eclipse-kura/kura/docs/quality-assurance/unit-testing.md

 #### Test Location

-Kura discourages to introduce test-only dependencies on the implementation level, so all tests are located in their own projects under test/.
-The proper folder to put the tests in is src/test/java.
+Kura discourages to introduce test-only dependencies on the implementation level, so all tests are located in their own projects under `test/`.
+The proper folder to put the tests in is `src/test/java`.

 #### Code Conventions

-* Preferably use &lt;package name>.test as the name of the test project.
-Add it as a module in test/pom.xml that also serves as maven artifact's parent.
+* Preferably use `<package name>.test` as the name of the test project.
+Add it as a module in `test/pom.xml` that also serves as maven artifact's parent.
 * Only add `src/main/java` to build.properties' `source..`.
 * Make the bundle a fragment of the class-under-test's bundle so that you gain access to its internal packages.
 * Use the same package for the test as the class under test.
 Subpackages are OK.